shiftect-001/shiftect-for-educa-research-en/README.md

 The system should not silently accept invalid fixed data.

-shiftect. for EDUCA uses feasibility checking to determine whether manual fixing creates an infeasible condition.
+shiftect. for EDUCA checks whether manually fixed lessons conflict with applicable constraints and identifies the conflict when necessary.

 ### Q077.
 Can the system regenerate a schedule while keeping manual changes?